 - After the chocolate is set up, fill both sides of the cannoli with the filling.

-- Place in the fridge until ready to serve.
+- Place in the fridge in an airtight container until ready to serve.

 (Nutrition facts are an estimate and not guaranteed to be accurate.
 Please see a registered dietitian for special diet advice.)